murrayds/literature/MobilityNotes.md

 ---
 ## |B|

+### Bahar, D., Choudhury, P., & Rapoport, H. (2020).
+Migrant inventors and the technological advantage of nations.
+Research Policy, 103947.

+Bahar et al., (2020)

+**Tags:** Patents; Inventors; Nations

+The authors investigate the effects of the migrtion of inventors on a country's technological advantage.
+They find that, for a given technological area, doubling the number of inventors in that area (through migration) correponds to a 25-60% increase in the likelihood of having an advantage in that area of tech (measured in RCA) in the next decade.
+In many areas of technology, this doubling of inventors can be as low as 25 people.

+Basically, inventors immigration bolster national technology competativeness in their area of specialty.

 ### Bäker, A. (2015).
 Non-tenured post-doctoral researchers’ job mobility and research output: An analysis of the role of research discipline, department size, and coauthors.
 Research Policy, 44(3), 634–650. https://doi.org/10.1016/j.respol.2014.12.012